Fast and Consistent Algorithm for the Latent Block Model: Consistency

 \section{Consistency}

-This section presents the main result (Theorem \ref{th:consistency}), that is the consistency of the method.
-Before stating this theorem, some notations are introduced, in particular related to the label switching problem, and assumptions are done on the model parameters and on the algorithm thresholds $(\Sg,\Sm)$, in order to ensure consistency of the method.
+This section presents the main result (Theorem \ref{th:consistency}), namely the consistency of estimators.
+Here, consistency means that the numbers of clusters and classifications are correct and that the distance between the estimates and the model parameters is smaller at any $t>0$ with a probability tending towards one, when the size of the matrix $(n,d)$ tends towards infinity.
+Before stating this theorem, we introduce some notations, especially related to the label switching problem.